The Last Roman

-The Last Roman (Kampf um Rom) is a West German-Italian historical drama film starring Laurence Harvey, Orson Welles, Sylva Koscina and Honor Blackman.
+The Last Roman (Kampf um Rom) is a West German-Italian-Romanian historical drama film starring Laurence Harvey, Orson Welles, Sylva Koscina and Honor Blackman.
 It was produced by Artur Brauner and was the last film to be directed by Robert Siodmak.
 It was originally released in two parts (Kampf um Rom 1.
 Teil and Kampf um Rom 2.
 Teil: Der Verrat) in 1968 and 1969 as a late installment of the sword-and-sandal genre.
 The Last Roman shows the 6th-century power struggle between Byzantine emperor Justinian, the descendants of the Western Roman Empire and the Ostrogoths.
 The film is based on the novel A Struggle for Rome by Felix Dahn.

 Plot

 In the 6th century AD, the Roman Empire has been shattered by Germanic invasions.
 Italy is ruled as an independent kingdom by the Ostrogoths, while the surviving, eastern remnant of Roman civilization is fast taking on a new identity as the Byzantine Empire.

 The aristocracy of Rome, led by the crafty and arrogant Cethegus Caesarius, dream of overthrowing the Goths and reclaiming their city's ancestral glory.
 When the Ostrogothic king Theodoric the Great dies, Cethegus takes advantage of the struggle for the succession that erupts between Amalaswintha and Mataswintha, the king's daughters.
 Having played on Amalaswintha's paranoia to build his own power, Cethegus makes a secret pact with Narses, Byzantium's greatest general.
 The two will pool their armies to recapture Italy, meanwhile trying to undermine one another.
 Whoever emerges alive and victorious will claim both armies and power over a reconstituted Roman world.
 Meanwhile, Cethegus' hatred of the Ostrogoths is counterbalanced by his daughter Julia's romance with Totila, a distinguished young Gothic warrior.

 The ensuing war causes upheavals in all three competing governments and ravages Italy itself.
 When the Ostrogothic state falls, Rome's hopes of reviving the past die with it.